Study Board FAQ

 It can take a day or two for credit from a study to appear in your account.
 However, if you have not received credit for a study after that time, you should contact the researcher.
 Only the researcher can update credits from a study You can get the researcher's contact information from the sign-up information given in your Study Board account.
 The Study Board Administrator cannot grant credit for research participation.
 You may contact the Adminstrator if you cannot resolve the problem with the researcher.

 You may cancel a session by going to your account, click on My Schedule and Credits, and click the link to cancel the session.
 Alternatively, you can contact the researcher.
 You must cancel a scheduled session at least 24 hours in advance.
 If there are any problems in meeting a scheduled session, you must notify the researcher at least 2 hours in advance of the session.
 The contact information for the researcher is listed with the study information for each study on the My Schedule and Credits page.
 Failure to cancel a session or notify the researcher will result in a no-show.

 If there is ever a problem with attending a research session, the researcher should always be notified as soon as possible.

 If you do not show-up for a scheduled session or if you are late for the session without notifying the researcher, a no-show will be given.
-No-show behavior is irresponsible and it is unfair to the researchers who are waiting for students to show-up for sessions and to other students who could have used the missed session.
+No-show behavior disrupts research and makes scheduling more difficult for other students who could have participated in the missed session.

 To Reassign credits, simply click the "Reassign" link next to the study credits in your list of credits and select the correct course from the drop-down menu.
 Then, click the "Reassign Credit" button.
 Your course number should now be listed next to the study on the list of credits.